SIAT-IAT-355/A2-Personal-Website/README.md

 ### Submission Instructions

 1. **Submit the GitHub Repository Link:**
-   - Upload the link to your GitHub repository to the **Assignment 2** submission page on Canvas.
+   - Upload the link to your GitHub repository and your personal website to the **Assignment 2** submission page on Canvas.

 2. **Ensure Proper Formatting:**
    - Check that your files are named and structured as follows: